 SIMPLE PULLEY EXPERIMENT

 Use items straight out of the kitchen for our sink or float experiment.
-You could also test peeling your vegetables or slicing them.
 Plus I am sure your child will be able to come with other fun things to test!
 This is a simple physics experiment and totally engaging for young kids.

 SOUND EXPERIMENT